NicoleCarbonel/Cisco-Packet-Tracer/Practice_PT/CNS-PTSA-Part2.md

   server entry, and the WLAN's security/AAA bindings all have to line up.
 That's also where I lost my only points this round, so it's the section I'd practice again first.

----
-*Part of my CCNA v7 (SRWE) coursework, Polytechnic University of the Philippines.*